rpicard/explore-flask/source/storing.rst

 functions using the tools provided by Alembic's ``op`` object.

-Once we have our migration script ready, we can run ``alembic upgrade head`` to migrade our data to the latest version.
+Once we have our migration script ready, we can run ``alembic upgrade head`` to migrate our data to the latest version.

 .. note::

-   For the details on configuring Alembic, creating your migration scripts and running your migrations, see `the Alembic tutorial <http://alembic.readthedocs.org/en/latest/tutorial.html>`_.
+   For the details on configuring Alembic, creating your migration scripts and running your migrations, see `the Alembic tutorial <https://alembic.sqlalchemy.org/en/latest/>`_.

 .. warning::